 Most anglers, myself included only fish the first few feet of most rivers and pools we fish.
 We cast out, maybe let the lure sink for a few seconds before starting our retrieve.
-The lure, unless it is a diving variant usually dances back towards the surface.
-Even most deep diving baits really only get down to 6-8feet, even less if there is strong current.
+The lure, unless it is a diving variant usually dances back toward the surface.
+Even most deep diving baits really only get down to 6-8feet, even less if there is a strong current.

 Just how deep do trout hold?

 Clear water is deceptively deep.
 On many occasions, I will look into a pool, and think it must only be 2-3 feet deep.
 I will wade out there before casting upstream to get a better drift.
 Wading out I quickly find the water will be up to my chest and the bottom of the pool deeper still.

 This is just the ponds where I can see the pond, other times I approach pools that disappear into dark greenish blue depths.
 Just how deep are these ponds?

 Will, on hot summer days, I sometimes don a mask and snorkel and dive on in.
 Depending on the size of river of course, but some of these pools are deep.
 I stand 6’4” and it is not uncommon to encounter pools threes times deeper than my height.

 When I was younger, I use to do free diving, and could quite comfortably dive down to 30ft and have encountered a few pools pushing my limits to reach the bottom.